billyjitsu/oev_example/README.md

 ETHERSCAN_API_KEY=
 ```

+## Deploy Multicall Contract on Sepolia
 You will need to deploy the `OevSearcherMulticallV1` on `ETH Sepolia` in order for your wallet to be able to update the price feeds on ETH Sepolia.
-This smart contract will allow you to bulk multiple transactions in a single call, such as Updating the Price Feed, liquididating a position and then doing something with this value gained.
-(There is no need to modify this smart contract).
-If you would like to learn more about mulitCall, read here.
+This smart contract will allow you to bulk multiple transactions in a single call, such as Updating the Price Feed, liquididating a position and then doing something with this value gained. (`There is no need to modify this smart contract`).
+If you would like to learn more about mulitCall, read [here](https://github.com/mds1/multicall).

 To deploy the `OevSearcherMulticallV1` smart contract using the deploy script.
 ```
 npx hardhat run scripts/deploy.js
 ```

+## Making a Bid
 In order to make a bid in the OEV Auction house.
 We must deposit our OEV network ETH into the auction contract.
 We call the deposit function on the OEV auction house contract.
 ```
 npx hardhat run scripts/deposit.js